Phone-GWP-group

 Cradles and dunnage for handling operations

-Anti-static / ESD safe foam grades
+Anti-static and ESD-safe foam grades

 This atmospheric static can irreparably damage these items during storage and transit.
 However, there are grades of Plastazote® that can conduct or dissipate these charges, effectively protecting the items within.

-As such, Plastazote® is widely used for electronics packaging.
+Plastazote® is widely used in electronics packaging.

-Foam approved for munitions / explosives packaging
+Foam approved for munitions and explosives packaging

 Plus other healthcare applications